KHenn22/datafun-06-eda/README.md

 ## Setup (clone, venv, install, verify)

-Follow these commands on macOS (bash) to reproduce what I did: cloning the repo, creating a Python virtual environment, installing dependencies from `requirements.txt`, and verifying the installation.
+Follow these commands on macOS (bash) to reproduce what: cloning the repo, creating a Python virtual environment, installing dependencies from `requirements.txt`, and verifying the installation.

 ```bash
 # 1) Clone the repository (choose SSH or HTTPS)